truenas/documentation/content/SCALE/SCALEUIReference/Reporting/ReportingScreensSCALE.md

 ### Partition Graphs
 {{< expand "Click Here for More Information" "v" >}}

-[Partition](https://collectd.org/wiki/index.php/Plugin:DF) graphs displays free, used, and reserved space for each pool and dataset.
+[Partition](https://collectd.org/wiki/index.php/Plugin:DF) graphs display free, used, and reserved space for each pool and dataset.
 However, the disk space used by an individual zvol is not displayed as it is a block device.

 ![ReportingPartitionGraphsSCALE](/images/SCALE/22.02/ReportingPartitionGraphsSCALE.png "Partition Reporting")